 We all know that, when it comes to natural, hair dye and hair color products are the ugly duckling of the cosmetic world.
-But did you know that 100% vegan and natural hair dye products exist?
+But did you know that 100% natural and vegan hair dye products exist?
 Nowadays, a fairly high number of cruelty-free and safe hair dyes for a natural color are available, and we guide you through some of the best.

-To permanently colour the hair, hair dyes remove the natural color and add new color to the hair shaft.
+To permanently color the hair, potent ingredients in hair dyes remove the natural color and add new color to the hair shaft.
 To do so, the 2 most (un-)famous chemicals in hair dye products are hydrogen peroxide and ammonia.
 Hydrogen peroxide bleaches out the natural colour of the hair and releases oxygen to let chemical reactions take place.
-Ammonia is used to break down the cuticle around the hair shaft, letting the other chemicals to penetrate the hair (it’s when the hair colouring happens).
-Other chemicals in hair dye products are para-phenylenediamine (PPD), parabens, ethanolamine, lead acetate, resorcinol, sodium lauryl sulfate (SLS) and have different direct and indirect roles in the hair dye process.
+Ammonia is used to break down the cuticle around the hair shaft, letting the other chemicals to penetrate the hair (when the hair coloring happens).
+Other chemicals in hair dye products are para-phenylenediamine (PPD), parabens, ethanolamine, lead acetate, resorcinol, sodium lauryl sulfate (SLS) and have direct and indirect roles in the hair dye process.

 Many of the chemicals found in hair dyes are harsh.
 Not only can they harm your hair, but they can be absorbed in small amounts through the skin or inhaled from fumes in the air too, leading to skin / scalp irritations, allergies, and respiratory problems.
 Some of them are even suspected carcinogens.

 And it’s worth mentioning that too many hair dyes are still being tested on animals or contains animal products.